DreamLiMu/ML_Python/les4/note.md

         if word in vocabList:
             returnVec[vocabList.index(word)] = 1
         else:
-            print the word : %s is not in my Vocabulary!%word return returnVec
+            print the word : %s is not in my Vocabulary!%word  print the word : %s is not in my Vocabulary!%word  print the word : %s is not in my Vocabulary!%word return returnVec
 ```